Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 During our first visit, the lakes were just beginning to rise to fame and were still a fairly obscure attraction.

-In fact, we had a very hard time getting there from Valladolid, because no tours existed and no one working in tourism seemed to understand why we wanted to drive 2 hours each way to look at a salt factory.
+In fact, we had a very hard time getting there from Valladolid, because no organized day trips existed, and no one working in tourism seemed to understand why we wanted to drive 2 hours each way to look at a salt factory.

-We made it, though–one very long, expensive, and entertaining cab ride later–and ended up having a fantastic time exploring the lakes.
+We made it, though–one very long, very expensive, and very entertaining cab ride later–and ended up having a fantastic time exploring the lakes.

 Except for one other couple and our bemused taxi driver, we were the only visitors around.